-A property, sheltered from view, its garden with swimming pool and
+A property, sheltered from view, with a garden and swimming pool,

 Tours, INDRE-ET-LOIRE center-val-de-loire 37100 FR